Remembering Srebrenica: Support

 Remembering Srebrenica's work has received broad support from numerous high-profile figures, and the charity has been described as "influential".
 During the commemoration of the 25th anniversary, Prime Minister Boris Johnson said: "There are those who would prefer to forget or deny the enormity of what took place.
 We must not allow that to happen.
 We owe it to the victims and to future generations to remember Srebrenica and to ensure it never happens again."

-HRH Prince Charles said: "By remembering the pain of the past and learning its lessons, we can together resolve that it must never happen again.
+Prince Charles said: "By remembering the pain of the past and learning its lessons, we can together resolve that it must never happen again.
 This is why the work of organisations such as the United Kingdom’s Remembering Srebrenica is so vitally important and why, 25 years after these terrible crimes were committed, we should stand in determined solidarity with those who have lost so much."

 Adama Dieng, former UN Special Adviser on the Prevention of Genocide, said: "Remembering Srebrenica is working to raise awareness on the terrible tragedy and to educate on the consequences of hatred and intolerance.
 This work is essential everywhere."
 Cardinal Vincent Nichols said "The programmes of education that organisations like Remembering Srebrenica UK...do [are] just so important."

 The charity has received annual funding from the British government since 2013, amounting to £170,000 in the 2013/14 fiscal year, £467,500 in 2014/15, £332,500 in 2015/16, £400,000 per year from 2016/17 to 2020/21, £250,000 in 2021/22, £200,000 in 2022/23, and £150,000 in 2023/24 (for a total of £3.57m over 11 years).